Is it Normal to Have Pimples on Your Breasts?

 Yeast Infection

-Trapped sweat and moisture can create an environment for yeast growth, leading to pimple-like spots under the breast.
+Trapped sweat and moisture can create an environment for yeast growth, leading to pimple-like spots under the breast, especially on the skin folds.
+Pimples caused by yeast infections can even lead to itching or burning.

 Hormonal Fluctuations